Computational Analysis of Gender Depiction in the Comedias of Calder\'on de la Barca: Discussion and Conclusions

-At the substantive level -- what this method tells us about gender portrayal -- we have shown that male and female characters broadly demonstrate adherence to gendered speech in a way that is classifiable at the sentence level.
-At the same time, our qualitative analysis on the example of Rosaura shows that, at the character level, Calderón's gender representation can be non-monolithic and complex \parencite{arellano_ayuso_mujeres_2015} -- and our computational tools provide us with a way of quantifying this intuition.
-Overall, in this way, our models produce findings that align with the existing hermeneutical studies, but can extend them to many of Calderón's lesser known comedias.
+The contribution for literary studies lie at the substantive level, using the method to gain a better understanding of gender portrayal in Calderón's \textit{comedias}.
+We have shown that male and female characters broadly demonstrate adherence to gendered speech in a way that is classifiable at the sentence level.
+Our findings bolster prior observations by \textcite{vsecla_2024}, finding similar thematic differences between male and female characters (female characters making reference to their internal worlds, for example).
+At the same time, our qualitative analysis on the example of Rosaura shows that, at the character level, Calderón's gender representation can be non-monolithic and complex (\cite{arellano_2015}) -- and our computational tools provide us with a way of quantifying this intuition.
+Overall, in this way, our models produce findings that align with the existing hermeneutical studies, but can extend them to many of Calderón's lesser known \textit{comedias}.
 Concretely, we find that the main cues of gender identity that our models pick up regard modes of interaction (within-gender vs. cross-gender) as well as spheres of existence (the domestic and personal for female characters vs. the military and political for male characters).

-Another surprising but positive finding in our study was that several findings that looked wrong or at least counterintuitive at first glance turned out to be due to annotation errors in the corpus or the data bases we used, strengthening our belief in the accuracy of the method's output and indicating its usefulness to uncover such errors in the annotation, an application known in computational linguistics as 'error mining' \parencite{https://doi.org/10.1111/lnc3.12129}.\footnote{We will correct the annotation errors we found and will submit these changes for publication with CalDraCor.}
+Another surprising but positive finding in our study was that several findings that looked wrong or at least counterintuitive at first glance turned out to be due to annotation errors in the corpus or the data bases we used, strengthening our belief in the accuracy of the method's output and indicating its usefulness to uncover such errors in the annotation, an application known in computational linguistics as ``error mining’’ (\cite{dickinson_2015}).\footnote{We will correct the annotation errors we found and will submit these changes for publication with CalDraCor.}

-More generally, our work indicates that Calderón's dramas -- at least in modernized and normalized versions -- do not provide major obstacles to the use of current language model-based NLP, and thus lays the ground work for future use of scalable reading approaches in Calderónian studies.
+More generally, our work indicates that Calderón's dramas -- at least in modernized and normalized versions -- do not provide major obstacles to the use of current language model-based NLP, and thus lays the ground work for future use of scalable reading approaches in Calderonian studies.